Kakashi (album): Music

-Pat Padua of Spectrum Culture has described Shimizu's approach on Kikashi (and throughout his career as a whole) as "borrow[ing] elements of all and any genres and transform[ing] it into something all his own."
+Pat Padua of Spectrum Culture has described Shimizu's approach on Kakashi (and throughout his career as a whole) as "borrow[ing] elements of all and any genres and transform[ing] it into something all his own."
 Critics have listed jazz, electronica, dub, synth-pop, and ambient among the genres integrated into the album.
 Shimizu plays a wide variety of instruments on the album in addition to his usual saxophone, including clarinet, flute, trumpet, percussion, and others.
 Other musicians on the album include Hideo Yamaki contributing various types of percussion and Morio Watanabe on bass.

 "Suiren", the album's opening track, begins with what Padua describes as "a sampled loop that suggests an electronic meow" which then transitions into an "easy-going martial rhythm".
 Resident Advisor has called the track "jaunty jazz pop".
 Padua compares the title track to Japanese folk music, noting its "dreamy marimba" and "minimal rhythms" which "set up a foundation for brassy jazz figures and dissonant background fills".
 In a review of the album for Record Collector, Paul Bowler notes Shimizu's use of insect sounds.
 He highlights the use of "synthetic, cicada-like sounds" which "provide [a] scattershot background for Eno-esque piano runs" on "Kono Yoni Yomeri (Sono 1)".
 Bowler also notes that these sounds return "in real form" on "Kono Yoni Yomeri (Sono 2)", on which Shimizu "melds calm sax lines to the sound of summer-night bugs."
 Both Resident Advisor and Bowler consider "Semi Tori No Hi" a highlight of the album; the former notes the track "alternates between placid new age vibes—shimmering chimes, strummed harps—and soulful horn bursts."

 Opening the album's second side, "Yume Dawa" features horn playing by Shimizu which has compared to the earlier work of the Lounge Lizards.
 Resident Advisor considers "Umi No Ue Kara", the album's longest track, to be its "most intriguing".
 The publication compares its drumming to that of dub music, while crediting the percussion, along with the track's marimba and "muttered vocals", with creating a "mellow mood."
 The album's closing track, "Utsukushiki Tennen", is the only piece not written by Shimizu, having been composed by Hozumi Tanaka.